ayecue/greybel/README.md

 - building creates temporary file for better debugging
 - wraps imported files in function block to prevent variable shadowing
 - include which unlike import just copy paste its content
-- envar which puts values from one file or multiple env files into the script
+- envar which puts values from one file, multiple env files or building params into the script
 - minimizing your script, depending on the size of your project you can save up to 40%
-- please note that minimizing can take some time depending on the file size if it's to slow turn it off via `--no-uglify` (I'll improve speed with the next updates)
+- please note that minimizing can take some time depending on the file size if it's to slow turn it off via `--no-uglify` (speed improvements in the next updates with tokenization instead of actual string operations - unsure how much that will save though)

 # Install